Supercolony-net/Open-Grants-Program/applications/openbrush-follow-up.md

 This grant aims to cover milestones 3-6.

 ### Overview
-Our mission within this project is to make ink! usable, and achieve its wide adoption.
+Our mission within this project is to increase ink! usability, and achieve its wide adoption.

-In order to be successful with this mission, we have outlined several steps that need to be taken.
+To be successful with this mission, we have outlined several steps that need to be taken.
-1. OpenBrush is an open source library for secure smart-contract development on ink! as [OpenZeppelin](https://github.com/OpenZeppelin/openzeppelin-contracts) on Solidity.
+1. OpenBrush is an open-source library for secure smart-contract development on ink! as [OpenZeppelin](https://github.com/OpenZeppelin/openzeppelin-contracts) on Solidity.

-2. Openbrush should serve as a starting point for every developer entering a Polkadot(ink!) ecosystem.
+2. OpenBrush should serve as a starting point for every developer entering a Polkadot(ink!) ecosystem.
 3. In addition to having a standard implementation, Openbrush should also have macroses to simplify and abstract up applications(smart contracts) development.
-4. In order for Openbrush to work and fulfill it's purpose, several changes must be made/several blockers overcome in `ink!` and substrate's `contract-pallet`.
-We are commited to do that in the context of this project.
+4. In order for Openbrush to fulfill its purpose, several changes must be made & several blockers to be overcome in `ink!` and in Substrate's `pallet-contracts`.
+We are committed to do that in the context of this project.

 This project is important to us as it's our strategic goal to accelerate Polkadot ecosystem development.
-Applications on Ink! are a huge part of it.
+Applications on Ink! are a considerable part of it.

 ### Project Details
-The open brush should be the starting point for smart contract developers from Ethereum.
+OpenBrush must be the starting point for every smart contract developers coming from Ethereum.
-It will contain the same folder structure as openzeppelin and documentation that describes the differences between ink! and Solidity, how developers should change their mindset, how to design their project, how to deploy contract and test them, etc.
+It will contain the same folder structure as OpenZeppelin.
+The extended documentation will cover several topics: the differences between ink! and Solidity, how developers should change their mindset, how to design their project, how to deploy contracts and test them, etc.

 The library will provide the default implementation of standard contracts, which can be customized by developers.
 Also, the library will provide additional